-To write for different purposes with an awareness of an increased amount of fiction and non-fiction structures.
+To revise previously taught knowledge and skills To write for different purposes with an awareness of an increased amount of fiction and non-fiction structures.

 To use new vocabulary from their reading, their discussions about it (one-to-one and as a whole class) and from their wider experiences.